OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models: Problem Definition and Motivation

 \section{Problem Definition and Motivation}

-In this section, prior to introducing our idea, we first aim to clearly define the problem and explain how our findings can address it.
-This paper aims to apply the layer-wise linear quantization for the weights of LLMs with minimal quality degradation.
-When an input feature $X \in \mathbb{R}^{C_{in} \times N}$ is given, where $C_{in}$ represents the number of input channels and $N$ is the sequence length of the input, the full-precision weight matrix $W \in \mathbb{R}^{C_{out} \times C_{in}}$ for $C_{out}$ output features is iteratively updated to minimize the difference between the output activations before and after quantization.
+In this section, before introducing our idea, we first define the problem and explain our findings clearly.
+The proposed OWQ is designed to apply layer-wise uniform quantization for the weights of LLMs with minimal quality degradation.
+When an input feature $X \in R^{C_{in} \times N}$ is given, where $C_{in}$ represents the number of input channels and $N$ is the sequence length of the input, the full-precision weight matrix $W \in R^{C_{out} \times C_{in}}$ for $C_{out}$ output features are mapped to low-precision toward minimizing the difference of output activations before and after quantization.
 The objective function to find the quantized weight $\hat{W}$ that minimizes the squared error is defined as follows:

 where $C(\cdot)$ represents the compression ratio and $C_t$ is the target compression ratio.
-Solving the optimization problem represented by \cref{eq:error} is known to be a challenging task, as it falls under the category of NP-hard problems~\cite{frantar2023optq, nagel2020up}.
-In our work, we leverage the OPTQ algorithm for weight quantization.
-However, it is worth noting that other linear quantization algorithms can also be applied to address this problem.
-The layer-wise quantization process is applied sequentially from the model input to the output, ensuring the comprehensive quantization of all weights in the model.
+The layer-wise quantization process is applied sequentially from the model input to the output, ensuring the quantization of all weights in the model.
+We keep embedding and head weights with full-precision.